byvko-dev/feedlr/README.md

 _This is mostly a proof of concept, and is not intended to be used in production.
 Feel free to submit an Issue if you want something improved, refactored._

+## Why?
+I wanted to track some RSS feeds on my Discord server and found out that most services are either paid or not very good.

 ### Setup

 1. Clone the repository